-That’s the latest news: two times wave World Champion Josh Angulo left S2 Maui and joined the Italian brand Challenger Sails for the first time in his career.
+Two times wave World Champion Josh Angulo left S2 Maui and joined the Italian brand Challenger Sails for the first time in his career.
 Both are dinosaurs in the windsurfing business.
 It’s an interesting partnership.
 Josh returned to Europe – he now lives in Portugal – and will have a strong influence on the R&D of the Challenger products.
+Read our interview here

 Lina Erpenstein, the number 4 in wave World ranking 2017, leaves Patrik and will ride on Severne boards from now on: “After sailing on Severne Sails for the last two years, I am very excited to join the boards program as well.
 The team is very passionate and creative, always looking for the best windsurfing solutions possible and I am proud to be part of it.
 I already had the chance to try my new Nano on the Baltic Sea this week and I am very happy how the board adapts to my sailing and the special conditions.
 I am looking forward to much more sailing with the new setup and to what the 2018 season is going to bring!”
 Lina Erpenstein